Robbins180/Purrfect/README.md

 # Purrfect
 Purrfect Home is a Login webpage design with an Navbar included that eases users through the login process.
-This template was used with Javascript and Bootstrap / CSS was included to add aditional design.
+This login was made specifically for Purrfect Home This template was used with Javascript and Bootstrap / CSS was included to add aditional design.